ECabrera3094/Mercado_Libre/README.md

 1. Clone the repository
 2. Install dependencies on with pip install -r requirements.txt
+3. Change the main Paths in the 'locators_Mercado_Libre' file.
-3. Run the script with python -m pytest -s  main.py
+4. Run the script with python -m pytest -s  main.py

 ## Contact

 - Emiliano Cabrera Perez